LAMPSPUC/NonParametricNORTA.jl/README.md

 ```
 ![simulation](./docs/figures/inflow_simulation.png)

-The modeled simulation does not adhere to historical bounds.
-This is evident as, in this case, the minimum of the simulation is below historical boundaries.
+The modeled simulation fails to adhere to historical constraints, as demonstrated by the fact that the minimum value of the simulation falls below the established historical bounds.

 #### Simulating utilizing NORTA
 ```julia